mikeswanson/JBWatchActivityIndicator/README.md

 ## Usage

 To use the exported image sequence, first copy the numbered files to the bundle of your WatchKit app (not your WatchKit extension).
-I'd highly recommend putting them an assets library.
+I'd highly recommend putting them in an assets library.

-Then, to animate the image from your WatchKit extension:
+Then, to animate the images from your WatchKit extension:

         // Animate a series of images prefixed with the string "Activity" [self.interfaceImage setImageNamed:@"Activity"];